1. Output information

 Assessment of user needs and perceptions

-We invite user feedback on multi-factor productivity (MFP) estimates to our team mailbox productivity@ons.gov.uk.
+We invite user feedback on multi-factor productivity (MFP).
+We can be contacted at our team mailbox: productivity@ons.gov.uk.
 Any proposals or comments from those who use MFP will be considered in the final proposals for future development work on MFP estimates.

 International standards

-The Organisation for Economic Co-operation and Development (OECD) manual Measuring productivity provides guidance on producing productivity statistics, including MFP, to international standards.
-Several countries produce estimates for MFP, or for related statistics such as total factor productivity (TFP), which accounts for a wider range of capital inputs.
+The Organisation for Economic Co-operation and Development (OECD) Statistics and Data Directorate provides guidance on producing productivity statistics, including MFP, to international standards.
+Several countries produce estimates for MFP or related statistics, such as total factor productivity (TFP), which accounts for a wider range of capital inputs.

-While these estimates measure the same (or similar) concept(s), they might differ in terms of the methodology used.
-This also implies that international comparisons of quality-adjusted labour inputs and capital services are limited because of these differences in methodology.
+While these estimates measure the same (or similar) concepts, they might differ in terms of the methodology used.
+For this reason, international comparisons of quality-adjusted labour inputs and capital services are limited because of differences in methodology.

 Back to table of contents